bocchino/AppleCore/README.md

 To set up your Mac to use AppleCore, do the following:

-1. If necessary, install Virtual ][ and SML/NJ.
+1. If necessary install Java, XCode, Virtual ][, and/or SML/NJ.

 2. Download the AppleCore distribution from the git repository: